weewx/weewx/docs_src/quickstarts/pip.md

 ## Configure

 If you chose the simulator as your station type, then at some point you will probably want to switch to using real hardware.
-Here's how to reconfigure.
+This is how to reconfigure.

+=== "systemd"

-=== "Systems that use systemd (e.g., Debian, Redhat, SUSE)"
+    Systems that use systemd, e.g., Debian, Redhat, SUSE

     ```shell
     # Stop the weewx daemon:
     sudo systemctl stop weewx